-3.8.3.1.4.3 Impacts from Pile Driving Under Alternative 1
+3.8.3.1.4.3 Impacts from Pile Driving under Alternative 1

-Impacts from Pile Driving Under Alternative 1 for Training Activities
+Impacts from Pile Driving under Alternative 1 for Training Activities

-Characteristics of pile driving and the number of times pile driving for the elevated causeway system would occur during training under Alternative 1 are described in Section 3.0.3.3.1 (Acoustic Stressors).
-Activities with pile driving would be conducted as described in Chapter 2 (Description of Proposed Action and Alternatives) and Appendix A (Activity Descriptions).
+Characteristics of pile driving (impact and vibratory extraction) and the number of times pile driving for the elevated causeway system would occur during training under Alternative 1 are described in Section 3.0.3.3.1 (Acoustic Stressors).
+Activities with pile driving would be conducted as described in Chapter 2

+(Description of Proposed Action and Alternatives) and Appendix A (Navy Activity Descriptions).
 This activity would take place nearshore and within the surf zone, up to two times per year, once at Joint Expeditionary Base Little Creek/Fort Story, Virginia, and once at Marine Corps Base Camp Lejeune, North Carolina.

 Impulses from the impact hammer strikes are broadband, within the hearing range of sea turtles, and carry most of their energy in the lower frequencies.
-The quantitative analysis of impact pile driving estimates that no sea turtles could be exposed to levels of impact pile driving that could cause PTS or TTS.
+The quantitative analysis, for a maximum duration of pile driving activities during training activities, predicts that no sea turtles of any species are likely to be exposed to the received levels of sound, in their hearing range, that could cause TTS or PTS.

-The impulse form impact pile driving can also travel through the bottom sediment, potentially disturbing sea turtles that may be present near the bottom.
+The impulse from impact pile driving can also travel through the bottom sediment, potentially disturbing sea turtles that may be present near the bottom.
 Any impacts on sea turtles may be reduced by soft starts.
-As discussed in Section 2.3.3.1.10 (Pile Driving Safety), as a standard operating procedure, the Navy performs soft starts at reduced energy during an initial set of strikes from an impact hammer.
+As discussed in Section 2.3.3.14 (Pile Driving Safety), as a standard operating procedure, the Navy performs soft starts at reduced energy during an initial set of strikes from an impact hammer.
 Soft starts may "warn" sea turtles and cause them to move away from the sound source before impact pile driving increases to full operating capacity.
 Soft starts were not considered when calculating the number of sea turtles that could be impacted, nor was the possibility that a sea turtle would avoid the construction area.

 Sound produced from a vibratory hammer is broadband, continuous noise that is produced at a much lower level than impact driving.
-The quantitative analysis estimates that no sea turtles could be exposed to levels of vibratory pile extraction that could cause PTS or TTS.
+The quantitative analysis estimates that no sea turtles could be exposed to levels of vibratory pile extraction that could cause TTS or PTS.
 To further avoid the potential for impacts, the Navy will implement mitigation for pile driving that includes ceasing impact pile driving or vibratory pile extraction if a sea turtle is observed in the mitigation zone, as discussed in Section 5.3.2 (Acoustic Stressors).

+The working group that prepared the ANSI Sound Exposure Guidelines (Popper et al., 2014) provide parametric descriptors of sea turtle behavioral responses to impact pile driving.
+Popper et al. (2014) estimate the risk of sea turtles responding to impact pile driving is high, moderate, and low while at near (tens of meters), intermediate (hundreds of meters), and far (thousands of meters) distances from the source respectively.
 Based on prior observations of sea turtle reactions to sound, if a behavioral reaction were to occur, the responses could include increases in swim speed, change of position in the water column, or avoidance of the sound.
 There is no evidence to suggest that any behavioral response would persist beyond the sound exposure.
 It is assumed that a stress response could accompany any behavioral response or TTS.